 3.36.2 For each Settlement Period j, the SAA shall determine the P/C Status of BM Unit i according to the rules applied by the CRA for the corresponding Settlement Day.
 The SAA shall retain a record of the P/C Status applied in the Credited Energy Volume calculation for each BM Unit i and Settlement Period j.

-3.36.3 The SAA shall allocate the Credited Energy Volume QCEiaj from each BM Unit i, to each Subsidiary Energy Account a for each Settlement Period j, as follows:
+3.36.3 The SAA shall allocate the Credited Energy Volume QCEiaj from each Primary BM Unit i, to each Subsidiary Energy Account a for each Settlement Period j, as follows:

 QCEiaj = {(QMij – QBSij)*(QMPRiaj/100) + QMFRiaj}*TLMij